 - Some sellers don’t use Etsy labels and shipping with tracking is less feasible, like Canadian sellers

 - Sellers who have “life happen” and can’t ship out an order within processing time, because that happens!

 This program can be very difficult for some sellers to reach, which can make things very frustrating for them.

 Luckily Etsy has been responsive to feedback.
 One thing they did was group two duplicate messages sent by the same customer about the same order together.
-In past, a seller used to respond to just one instance of the message and might be penalized for not responding to the other from the same customer.
-Now, sellers can see these messages in a thread and non-responses to a duplicate message are not counted against them.
+In the past, a seller used to respond to just one instance of the message and might be penalized for not responding to the other from the same customer.
+Now, sellers can see these messages in a thread, and non-responses to a duplicate message are not counted against them.

-That is just one example of the ways Etsy has improved the Star Seller criteria to be more seller friendly.
+That is just one example of the ways Etsy has improved the Star Seller criteria to be more seller-friendly.